lonexil/Postman-beginner-guide/postman-beginner-guide.md

 }
 ```

-- step 5: Understanding what happened
+### - step 5: Understanding what happened

-what you just did was amke a GET request to the server. the server received your request, processed it, and sent back a response containing dtat in JSON format, a structure most APIS used in exchanging information.
+what you just did was make a GET request to the server. the server received your request, processed it, and sent back a response containing data in JSON format, a structure most APIS used in exchanging information.

 ## 4. Working With POST Requests
 So far you have see how to send a simple get request, whcich is basically used to fetch data from an API using jsonplaceholder.
 But what if you want to send request instead?
 That's where POST request comes in.